- B.A. in History (3 & 4 year programs)

 - History instructors at area community colleges

-- Pursuing PhD's Michigan State University and University of Kentucky
+- Completed PhD's Michigan State University, University of Kentucky, and Auburn.

 How Do I Get More Information?

-For M.A. program, contact John Bowes, Graduate Program Coordinator
+For M.A. program, contact Brad Wood, Graduate Program Coordinator